Diocese of Hearst–Moosonee

+Map of the Roman Catholic Diocese of Hearst-Moosonee in Canada.

 The Diocese of Hearst–Moosonee (Dioecesis Hearstensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Ontario.
 The diocese was erected on 3 December 2018 through the unification of the Diocese of Hearst and the Diocese of Moosonee.
 The Diocese of Hearst evolved from the Prefecture Apostolic of Northern Ontario erected on 18 April 1919.
 The Diocese of Hearst–Moonosee is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Ottawa-Cornwall.

 History

 The territory that would form the diocese was elevated to an apostolic vicariate on 17 November 1920.